Newly Diagnosed with Prostate Cancer?

 Cancer treatment is expensive.
 After a prostate cancer diagnosis, request a full description of your medical benefits from your insurance provider.
 Bring that with you to your first appointment.
 During your first visit you’ll spend some time with the Virginia Oncology Associates’ patient benefits specialist.
 They will know how to help you with gaps in coverage for prescriptions or other concerns that many patients have related to paying for cancer treatment.

-Are There Support Resources for Me or My Loved Ones?
+Are There Support Resources for My Loved Ones or Me?

 We hope you will turn to the Virginia Oncology Associates team of prostate cancer doctors as your primary resource for assistance during this challenging time.
-Our team of cancer specialists includes doctors, nurses, financial experts and social support.
+Our team of cancer specialists includes doctors, nurses, financial experts, and social support.
 They are experienced in helping patients work through the impact of cancer on you and your family’s daily lives.
+Explore our list of community resources or learn about our cancer support group, which many patients find invaluable during the cancer treatment process and even after treatment is complete.